MegaMosquito/achatina/README.md

 There may be zero or more entities of zero or more classes detected (YOLO/COCO only knows 80 classes).
 The detected `entities` are organized by class.
 The details array for each detected class contains entries showing for each detected entity the classification confidence (between 0.0 and 1.0), the center location (cx, cy) and the bounding box size (w, h) surrounding the entity.

 If kafka credentials were provided, then the `kafkacat` command to subscribe is provided when publishing to MQTT.
 This is redundant in the kafka data so it is omitted when sending the JSON to kafka.

-## For more info

-Each of the plugin examples has its own `README.md` with additional details.

 ## Author